About 32.5 miles northeast of Portland, OR on the north shore of the Columbia River in the Gifford Pinchot National Forest.

 From Seattle, WA, take I-5 south past Woodland and Richfield and make a right exit onto I-205.
 Follow I-205 south and take the exit 27 for Hwy 14 to Camas/Washougal.
 Follow Hwy 14 east for about 35 miles.

 At the park, turn left off Hwy 14 and follow the road uphill for about .3 miles.
 Park in the paved parking lot on the right.

-After July 1, 2011 a State of Washington Discover Pass is required for parking.
-It may be difficult finding parking on weekends.
+A State of Washington Discover Pass is required for parking.
+It is difficult finding parking on weekends.

 Flush toilets are at the trailhead.